thanhlt-1007/kotlin_head_first/CHAPTER_02.md

 ## Basic types and variables: Being a Variable

+There's one thing all code depends on - variables.

+So in this chapter, we're going to look under the hood, and show you how Kotlin variables really work.
+You'll discover Kotlin's basic types. such as Ints, Floats and Booleans, and learn how the Kotlin compiler can cleverly infer a variable's typr from teh it's given.
+You'll find out how to use String templates to construct complex Strings with very little code, and you'll learn how to create arrays to hold multiple values.
+Finally, you;ll discover why objects are so important to life in Kotlinville.

 ## 1. Your code needs variables

 ## 2. What happens when you declare a variable